 - No course that counts for the major can also count for the minor.
 Frequently this means that students have to take two ethics courses—one for the major and one for the minor.
 The point of the minor focus is to add breadth to the student's coursework.

 Important Note: For students who are funded by the TL1 Predoctoral Training Program, the minor requires additional training as described on the TL1 website.

-The minor requires 10 credits, including three required courses and a fourth elective required course.
+The minor requires 10 credits (or 13 credits for students who choose the 6-credit B M I/POP HLTH 551/B M I/POP HLTH 552 sequence), including three required courses and a fourth elective required course.
 Note: For students who are funded by the TL1 Predoctoral Training Program, the minor requires additional training as described on the TL1 website.

 |Research Ethics: Scientific Integrity and the Responsible Conduct of Research|

 |Responsible Conduct of Research for Biomedical Graduate Students|

 |Advanced Responsible Conduct of Research for Biomedical Students|

 |Select from the following to reach 10 credits (or 13 credits for students who choose the 6-credit POP HLTH/B M I 551/552 sequence):|

 |NURSING/MEDICINE/POP HLTH 705||Seminar in Interdisciplinary Clinical Research Evidence||2|

 |B M I 544||Introduction to Clinical Trials II||3|